educate-sysadmin/kl-media-allcategories-column/README.md

 # kl-media-allcategories-column
-Wordpress plugin to workaround column display issue on media listing for Media Library Categories
+Attempt at Wordpress plugin to workaround column display issue on media listing for Media Library Categories (on wordpress.com)

+Didn't work.